jaspector

 County states any owner or authorized agent intending to construct, enlarge, alter, repair, move, demolish, or change occupancy of a building or structure, or to install, enlarge, alter, repair, remove, convert, or replace regulated electrical, gas, mechanical, or plumbing systems, must first apply for and obtain the required permit.

-Typical processing time is About 20 days for new commercial review and about 5 to 7 days for residential one- and two-family review..
+Building permit processing times in unincorporated Horry County, SC typically run About 20 days for new commercial review and about 5 to 7 days for residential one- and two-family review..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Horry County, SC.
 The following work is generally exempt: One-story detached accessory residential structures not over 200 square feet, with zoning compliance still required; Fences not over 7 feet; Retaining walls not over 4 feet unless supporting surcharge; Water tanks on grade not over 5,000 gallons within listed ratio limits; Sidewalks and driveways; Painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work; Prefabricated swimming pools less than 24 inches deep; Swings and playground equipment; Certain small detached decks under the listed IRC size, height, attachment, and egress limits; Listed minor electrical, gas, mechanical, and plumbing work.
 Note: Exempt from building permit does not mean exempt from zoning and planning requirements.
 Confirm edge cases with Code Enforcement before proceeding.
+When in doubt, confirm with the local building department before starting work.